Use sliders sensibly

 Which version you choose depends on the content to be displayed.
 I will make suggestions in the project and explain the options in detail.

-If an image applies to all statements, it is sufficient to simply let the text slide so that a new image does not have to be loaded with every slide.
+If an image applies to all statements, it is sufficient to only slide the text.
+This means that a new image does not have to be loaded with every slide, the slider appears calmer and the focus is on the changing text.

-What should be considered when using sliders with regard to SEO?
+What is important when using sliders with regard to SEO to consider?

 When adding an HTML slider to a website, there are a few things you need to consider to ensure it is optimised for search engines (SEO).
 Here are some tips for effective and SEO-compliant use: